-9 Please contact Ahpra's Program Accreditation Team at program.accreditation@ahpra.gov.au to obtain the most up-to-date version of the staffing profile.
+15 Please contact Ahpra's Program Accreditation Team at program.accreditation@ahpra.gov.au to obtain the most up-to-date version of the staffing profile.

-Standard 3: Program design, implementation and resourcing
+Standard 3: Education design, implementation and resourcing

-Standard statement: Program design, implementation and resourcing enable students to achieve the relevant professional capabilities for podiatrists/podiatric surgeons to attain the theoretical foundations required to commence supervised practice under Pathway B.
+Standard statement: Education design, implementation and resourcing enable students to achieve all the professional capabilities for prescribing scheduled medicines for podiatric conditions.

-Criteria Expected information for inclusion with accreditation application/monitoring response 3.1 A coherent educational philosophy informs program design and implementation.
-Statement of the overall educational philosophy which informs the program design and implementation, including evidence of compliance with the overall educational philosophy.
-3.2 Culturally safe practice is integrated in the design and implementation of each unit/subject and is articulated in its learning outcomes, with an emphasis on Aboriginal and Torres Strait Islander cultures and cultural safety in the Australian healthcare setting.
-Explanation of how culturally safe practice is integrated in the design and implementation of the program.
-Details of unit/subject learning outcomes that articulate how culturally safe practice is integrated in the program, with emphasis on Aboriginal and Torres Strait Islander cultures and cultural safety in the Australian healthcare setting.
-3.3 Unit/subject learning outcomes address the relevant professional capabilities for podiatrists or podiatric surgeons required for the therapeutics component of Pathway B of the Board's Registration Standard: Endorsement for scheduled medicines (2018).
-Curriculum map that shows alignment and mapping of unit/subject learning outcomes to all the professional capabilities.
+Criteria Expected information for inclusion with accreditation application/monitoring response 3.1 A coherent educational philosophy informs unit/subject design and implementation.
+Statement of the overall educational philosophy which informs unit/subject design and implementation.
+3.2 Culturally safe practice is integrated in the design and implementation of each unit/subject and is articulated in learning outcomes, with an emphasis on Aboriginal and Torres Strait Islander cultures and cultural safety in the Australian healthcare setting.
+Explanation of how culturally safe practice is integrated in the design and implementation of each unit/subject.
+Details of learning outcomes that articulate how culturally safe practice is integrated in each unit/subject, with emphasis on Aboriginal and Torres Strait Islander cultures and cultural safety in the Australian healthcare setting.
+3.3 Unit/subject learning outcomes address the relevant professional capabilities for podiatrists and podiatric surgeons required for endorsement of registration through Pathway A. Curriculum map that shows alignment and mapping of unit/subject learning outcomes to all the professional capabilities.
 Detailed profiles/outlines for each unit/subject.
-3.4 Unit/subject learning outcomes address contemporary principles of interprofessional education and collaborative practice in the context of podiatric prescribing.
-Unit/subject profiles/outlines that show where principles of interprofessional education and collaborative practice are included and reflected in student learning outcomes.
-3.5 Unit/subject learning outcomes and assessment specifically reference the relevant National Safety and Quality Standards published by the Australian Commission on Safety and Quality in Health Care, particularly medication safety.
-Unit/subject profiles/outlines and assessment tasks that show where the relevant National Safety and Quality Standards published by the Australian Commission on Safety and Quality in Health Careare addressed and student learning outcomes assessed against the relevant National Safety and Quality Standards.
-3.6 Unit/subject learning outcomes in the program address social and cultural determinants of health.
+3.4 The sequencing of units/subjects includes vertical and horizontal integration of theoretical concepts and practical application including work-integrated learning experiences.
+Overview of the sequence of education identifying relationships between units/subjects.
+3.5 Unit/subject learning outcomes address contemporary principles of interprofessional education, collaborative practice and reflective practice.
+Unit/subject profiles/outlines that show where the principles of interprofessional education, collaborative practice and reflective practice are included and reflected in student learning outcomes.
+3.6 Unit/subject learning outcomes and assessment specifically reference the relevant National Safety and Quality Standards published by the Australian Commission on Safety and Quality in Health Care, particularly medication safety.
+Unit/subject profiles/outlines and assessment tasks that show where the relevant National Safety and Quality Standards published by the Australian Commission on Safety and Quality in Health Care are addressed and student learning outcomes assessed against the relevant National Safety and Quality Standards.
+3.7 Unit/subject learning outcomes in the program address social and cultural determinants of health.
 Program materials and unit/subject profiles/outlines that show where social and cultural determinants of health are addressed, in particular as they relate to the care of Aboriginal and Torres Strait Islander Peoples and the individual across the lifespan, including frailty, disability, palliative care and person-centred care.
-3.7 Legislative and regulatory requirements relevant to podiatric therapeutics are taught and assessed.
-Identification of where relevant legislative and regulatory requirements are taught and assessed.
-3.8 The education provider appoints academic staff at an appropriate level to implement the program.
-Staffing profile for staff responsible for implementation of the unit/subject, identifying their: academic level of appointment role in implementation of the unit/subject
+3.8 Legislative and regulatory requirements relevant to ESM are taught and their application to practice is assessed, during periods Identification of where relevant legislative and regulatory requirements are taught and assessed during work-integrated learning, including examples of the outcomes of the assessments and responses to findings.